Appendix: Health and Safety (Enforcing Authority) Regulations 1998: A-Z guide to allocation

 Where catering is a minor activity carried on by the same occupier it will be inspected by the authority responsible for the premises as a whole, eg factory canteen incidental to a manufacturing activities for HSE.

-Enforcement responsibility for 'the management of livestock up to the point of slaughter or export from Great Britain' is allocated to HSE by virtue of the definition of 'agricultural activities' in reg.2 and the provisions of Sch 2 para 7.
+Cattle/Livestock markets HSE Enforcement responsibility for 'the management of livestock up to the point of slaughter or export from Great Britain' is allocated to HSE by virtue of the definition of 'agricultural activities' in reg.2 and the provisions of Sch 2 para 7.
 This activity would include anything that is done in relation to livestock at a market.

 Note 'livestock' does not include horses (except for the purpose of an agricultural activity eg ploughing).

 Caves (exhibition of cave to the public) HSE (Sch 1 para 9).
+See Outdoor Leisure Activities if minors involved

-Child care, playgroup, nursery facilities and after school clubs LA In non-domestic premises that are not part of a school and are independently run.
+Child care, creches, playgroup, nursery facilities and after school clubs LA In non-domestic premises that are not part of a school and are independently run.
 (Sch 1 para 15).

-Note It is recognised that some pre-school child care premises offer an element of education.
+HSE Note: It is recognised that some pre-school child care premises offer an element of education.
 It is helpful to consider the provision of compulsory education as a guiding principle for premises where this occurs to determine who the correct enforcing authority is; compulsory education begins in the term after a child reaches 5 years of age.

 Circuses LA